It is no good making a Will if it goes missing when it is needed. Hence your Will

 Your local bank might store it for you for an annual charge, but if you move or change

 banks it might not be found in the future.
-In any event, the bank will not let anyone
+In any event, the bank might not let anyone

 access your stored papers without a grant of Probate - but your executors cannot